 Gingivitis merely refers to the inflammation of your gums, typically due to the build-up of plaque.
 However, with gingivitis your teeth are not loose, and the sockets are not infected.
 Nevertheless, gingivitis that is left untreated often leads to periodontal disease, when those more serious symptoms can occur.
 Due to the inflammation and infection, your gums and bone can begin to pull away from your teeth.
 This leaves deepening pockets that collect debris, resulting in infection.
 This exacerbates the problem, eventually threatening the health of the tooth as a whole.
 Periodontal disease can lead to loose teeth, pus around the teeth, and even cause teeth to fall out.

 Inflammation of the gums doesn’t necessarily mean periodontal disease yet, but it’s a sign that greater care of the teeth and gums is needed to prevent your condition from worsening.
 It’s also important to remember that many of these symptoms and signs are painless.
 Just because you don’t feel any pain or irritation doesn’t mean you aren’t already suffering from periodontal disease.
 Early detection is key to a successful diagnosis and effective treatment.
 If you see any of these warning signs, talk to your Farless Dental team.

 Is there a connection between periodontal disease and heart health?

 Can periodontitis be cured?

-If you suspect you may be suffering from periodontal disease, call Dr. Farless for an evaluation.
+If you suspect you may be suffering from periodontal disease, call Farless Dental for an evaluation.
 Your dental team will review your medical history and check your teeth and gums for signs of inflammation.
 If your gums have receded, a small probe will be used to measure depth.
 Healthy gums typically have a depth of no greater than 3mm, but much greater depths are detected in those with periodontal disease.